reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 Message Metadata are of two kinds :

-- **Message Attributes**:  These are custom metadata usually added and extracted by our applications for general purpose use cases.
+- **Message Attributes**:  These are custom metadata usually added and extracted by our applications for general-purpose use cases.
 Each message can have up to 10 attributes.

 - **Message System Attributes**: These are used to store metadata for other AWS services like AWS X-Ray.